mliew21396/remote-work/week-3/flow-control/README.md

 ## Release 3: Create a pull Request
 Add and commit your changes, then make a pull request to your fork.
 Using the GitHub web interface, merge your pull request into your fork's master branch.

-## Release 4: Read (Optional)
+## Release 4: Read
-If you want to get a head start on the [*Well-Grounded Rubyist*](../Well-Grounded-Rubyist.md) reading, read chapter 6 on "Control-Flow Techniques."
-You'll be glad you did it early!
+Read chapter 6 in the *Well-Grounded Rubyist* on "Control-Flow Techniques."
+Remember to focus on skimming and working to deepen your understanding of what you've already learned!